BhavyaC16/NetworX/README.md

 4. Finally, enter all the edges.

 The output displays the following information:
-  -k(number of nodes with maximum betweenness centrality) -x(maximum betweenness centrality in the graph) -V(vertices having the maximum betweenness centrality)
+  - k(number of nodes with maximum betweenness centrality)
+  - x(maximum betweenness centrality in the graph)
+  - V(vertices having the maximum betweenness centrality)

 ## Sample Input and Output
 ### Input